antireaction/queerrights-en/docs/transrights/transition.md

 ---

-**3. There are several long-term follow-up studies with relatively low adjusted drop-out rates**
+*#### 3. There are several long-term follow-up studies with relatively low adjusted drop-out rates

 Follow-up longer than 1 year of HRT and/or after some type of SRS:

 So, here are a couple studies that have a follow-up period of 8 years or more:

-The ironic thing is that cissexists do not hold their own studies, which supposedly show bad outcomes, to the same strict standards.
-There is not a single study with low drop out rates and a follow-up of 8 years or more that supports their view that medical transition does not alleviate physical gender dysphoria.
+Ironically, cissexists do not hold their own studies, which supposedly show bad outcomes, to the same strict standards.
+There is _not a single study_ with low drop out rates and a follow-up of 8 years or more that supports their view that medical transition does not alleviate physical gender dysphoria.

+The only couple of studies that they do cite usually have to be misrepresented by them to look like they support their point:

 ---

-#### Counter-studies that aren't actually counters
+### Counter-studies that aren't actually counters

 Some cissexists try to cite the following studies, but which don't at all say what they think they do: